herrevilkitten/holiday-in-ten-towns/Session_22.md

 * Another room had strange living quarters with sleeping bags.
 * Midnight fell while crossing a bridge.
 Sheelah fell trying to help her up.
 They both went into a chasm.
 * In a comical moment, RJ managed to get pull them both up.
 * After a lot of work, they got across the bridge.
 Three empty sleeping bags and one with a dwarf in a _lot_ of pain.
+It's Gard the Hammer!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjkyOTExODAzLC0xNzcyOTgyNzc1LC0yMT
+eyJoaXN0b3J5IjpbMTEzNDIyNzg2NiwtMTc3Mjk4Mjc3NSwtMj
-EzODgxMTg2LDIwNjEzNDQ3MTAsNDY2Njc5NDM3LDg2MTExMzI4
+ExMzg4MTE4NiwyMDYxMzQ0NzEwLDQ2NjY3OTQzNyw4NjExMTMy
-MSw0Mjc2NjYzMDksMTY4NDQ0NTkyOSwtOTE1MjA5NTU5LC0xMj
+ODEsNDI3NjY2MzA5LDE2ODQ0NDU5MjksLTkxNTIwOTU1OSwtMT
-IyMzAxMDUsLTQzMjc4MjQ2Miw0MTQwMDE1MjgsLTIxMTU4NTAz
+IyMjMwMTA1LC00MzI3ODI0NjIsNDE0MDAxNTI4LC0yMTE1ODUw
-OTNdfQ==
+MzkzXX0=
 -->